 The pool, next to the main lodge, has valley and mountain views.
 It’s a welcoming 28–30°C from October to May and supervised little Smiths are welcome to take a dip.
 There’s also a small spa pool with mountain views.

 Bring layers for days exploring the hotel’s extensive grounds and binoculars for spotting the local wildlife (mostly of the winged variety).

 Uneven paving on the driveway and steps to the homestead mean Mahu Whenua is not best suited to guests with mobility issues.

-Welcome.
+Welcome in the Komako Family Suite.
 It’s NZ$250 a night for tots under two (cots can be provided on request) and NZ$550 a night for under-12s.
-One rollaway bed can be added to the Kereru Suite.
+A rollaway bed can be added for over-12s.

 Extremely.
 Mahu Whenua’s owner has initiated extensive plant regeneration and native-bird-breeding programmes to regenerate the land after a long history of high-country farming.
 These conservation efforts have been protected by Queen Elizabeth II National Trust covenants that effectively make Mahu Whenua New Zealand’s first privately owned national park.